4ngelf/PersonalBucket/README.md

 # Personal Bucket

 This is a bucket for my applications.
 I usually only add apps not found in the main repositories.
-Or apps with convinient configurations.
+Or just apps with custom configurations.

 Install with: